Thinkmill/manypkg/README.md

 ### How it's fixed

-The highest range of the dependency is found as defined by [sembear](https://github.com/mitchellhamilton/sembear) and set as the range at every non-peer dependency place it is depended on.
+The highest range of the dependency is set as the range at every non-peer dependency place it is depended on.

 ## Internal mismatch